jhpyle/docassemble/_docs/ml.md

 likely.
 If there is no training data, an empty [list] will be returned.

-If you call `.predict()` with the keyword parameter `probabilities=True`, the return value will be a list of tuples, where the first element of the tuple is the dependent variable and the second value is the probability, expressed as a number between zero and one.
+If you call `.predict()` with the keyword parameter `probabilities=True`, the return value will be a list of [tuple]s, where the first element of the [tuple] is the dependent variable and the second value is the probability, expressed as a number between zero and one.